nachocaru/xaprb.com/content/blog/2006-08-10-version-01132-of-innotop-released.md

 2. Add "W" mode to display InnoDB locks.
 3. Add more information to various displays throughout.
 4. Handle special cases, and display more information, in InnoDB Deadlock mode.
 5. Tons and tons of tedious special-case parsing to handle InnoDB's bewildering array of nearly unparseable messages about foreign key errors.
 After reading a lot of source code, I've decided that there are such a wide range of error messages even within one MySQL release, not to mention different ones in different versions, that I should stop focusing on this and work on other things for a bit.
-Note to anyone thinking of building anything like InnoDB, which outputs status text&#8230; please consider that someone may want to use a machine to read it someday (some of the InnoDB status text is even hard to figure out if you're a human!)
+Note to anyone thinking of building anything like InnoDB, which outputs status text... please consider that someone may want to use a machine to read it someday (some of the InnoDB status text is even hard to figure out if you're a human!)
 Parsability is not that hard to do, and it makes everything so much more useful.
 Not that I'm complaining :-)
-6. A lot more tests in the test suite&#8230; thanks to everyone who sent me dumps of `SHOW ENGINE INNODB STATUS`!
+6. A lot more tests in the test suite... thanks to everyone who sent me dumps of `SHOW ENGINE INNODB STATUS`!
 7. Fix some minor issues with the innotop configuration file, especially when upgrading versions, and with the InnoDB statusbar display.
 8. Dozens of minor annoyances and little bugs that caused crashes.